moble/quaternionic/README.md

 of aliases are also provided that may be less confusing.
 For example, some people find the pair `abs` and `abs2` to be more sensible.

+## Rotations

-This package does not specialize to *unit* quaternions, since it is usually better for numerical purposes not to do so.
-For example, whereas rotation of a vector `v` by a quaternion is usually implemented as `R * v * np.conjugate(R)`, it is usually better to drop the assumption that the quaternion has unit magnitude and implement rotation as `R * v * np.reciprocal(R)`.
+The most common application of quaternions is to representing rotations by means of unit quaternions.
+Note that this package does not *restrict* quaternions to have unit norms, since it is usually better for numerical purposes not to do so.
+For example, whereas rotation of a vector `v` by a quaternion is usually implemented as `R * v * np.conjugate(R)`, it is generally better to drop the assumption that the quaternion has unit magnitude and implement rotation as `R * v * np.reciprocal(R)`.
 That is what this package does by default whenever rotations are involved.

-Although this package does not specialize to unit quaternions, there are several converters to and from other representations of rotations, including
+Although this package does not restrict to unit quaternions, there are several converters to and from other representations of rotations, including

    * to/from\_rotation\_matrix